saisiddharth96/CSClient-RN/README.md

 `yarn add`

+All native modules are already linked.
+You only have to install npm packages like above to start working.
+However if you get troubles with native modules, you can always unlink them whenever you like:

+`react-native unlink`

 ### Install necessary plugin on Wordpress back-end:

 With CSClient-RN, we use two main plugin on server side to provider the REST API: